 A suspicious spot on your teeth is usually decay.
 If you are in severe pain, your emergency dentist will get you in right away.
 Be sure to call (509) 532-1111 for the best dental care in Spokane.

 Although an orthodontic emergency usually doesn’t cause severe pain or bleeding, it can disrupt your treatment.
 If you break a bracket or have a poking wire from your braces or damaged or lose an Invisalign aligner, it’s an emergency.
 Please contact us to resolve your problems so your treatment isn’t disrupted.

-Having a dental emergency in Spokane?
-Don’t worry, our dentists are happy to help.
+Do you have a dental emergency in Spokane?
+Don’t worry, our dentists, Drs.
+Ken and Marie Collins are available to help.
 Please stay calm and contact us by calling (509) 532-1111 for an immediate appointment.